 S. Garfinkel, Web Security, Privacy and Commerce, O'Reilley, 2001,

-Bachelors degree with 2:1 honours degree (or international equivalent) in computer science, mathematics, physics, chemistry, electrical engineering, or a joint degree in two such subjects.
+Bachelors degree with 2:1 honours degree (or international equivalent) in computer science, or information technology.

 We may lower entry qualifications for students with substantial relevant work experience.

 An application fee of £30 applies (non-refundable).
 Your application will be reviewed by an admissions tutor and we aim to respond to applications within four to six weeks, although this may take longer during busy and holiday periods.